apache/incubator-devlake-website/docs/Plugins/sonarqube.md

 ---
-title: "Sonarqube"
+title: "SonarQube"
 description: >
-  Sonarqube Plugin
+  SonarQube Plugin
 ---

 ## Summary

-This plugin collects Sonarqube data through its REST APIs.
+This plugin collects SonarQube data through its REST APIs.
 SonarQube is a tool for static code analysis and code quality management.
 It can help you discover potential problems and defects in your code, and provide suggestions and solutions.

 ## Entities

-Check out the [Sonarqube entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.
+Check out the [SonarQube entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.

 ## Data Refresh Policy